gnulib/dynmi-lib/README.md

 1. update submodules: `git submodule update --init --recursive`
 1. build library and test applications from top level repo directory: `make`

-Above will build `hiredis`, `googletest` and `googlemock` dependencies, and then will build the primitives library `libredis`.
+Above will build `hiredis`, `googletest` and `googlemock` dependencies, and then will build the primitives library `libdynmi`.
 All these artifacts will be under `Build` subdirectory under top level repo directory.

 ## Redis CRUD Operations
 Library provides following utilities that take care of boiler plate code when dealing with low level redis operations: